Apply for a death certificate

-You will need to give us basic information about the person, such as their name and the date and place they died.
+You will need to provide basic information about the person, such as their name and the date and place they died.

 Proof of identity

-You will need to prove your identity unless you’re applying for death certificates more than 30 years old.
+You will need to prove your identity unless you’re applying for death certificates that are more than 30 years old.

 If applying in person or by post, you will need either a:

 - current Australian driver’s licence